wcmc-its/ReCiter-CloudFormation/README.md

    1. For `ApplicationReciterEnvAMAZONAWSACCESSKEY` and `ApplicationReciterEnvAMAZONAWSSECRETKEY`, give the keys you created in IAM user.
    1. Enter DNS names for the ApplicationCNAMEPubmed and ApplicationCNAMEReciter fields.
       1. DNS names must be regionally unique.
-      1. To verify a DNS is available, enter the following in Terminal where <profile-name> is your proposed DNS name:
+      1. To verify a DNS is available, enter the following in Terminal where <profile-name> is your profile name that you setup in previous step and include your preferred dns prefix:
-      `aws elasticbeanstalk check-dns-availability --cname-prefix <your preferred dns prefix> --profile <profile-name>` ???
+      `aws elasticbeanstalk check-dns-availability --cname-prefix <your preferred dns prefix> --profile <profile-name>`
       1. Suggestion: to avoid conflicts, include your personal institutional ID.
    1. Click `Next`, and add tags.
 These tags will be attached to all the resources that are created with this stack.
    1. Check the two acknowledge boxes and click "Create stack.